 Great Expectations is set in Kent and London in the early to mid-19th century.
-As a boy, Charles Dickens spent many of his formative years growing up in Kent before his family moved to London.
+A number of scholars believe the story to unravel from 1810 to 1840.
+As a boy, Charles Dickens (who was born in 1812) spent many of his formative years growing up in Kent before his family moved to London.
 He used this knowledge by including many locations he was familiar with in the novel.

 Great Expectations was first published in serial form in the United States in Harper’s Weekly between November 1860 and August 1861 and in the United Kingdom in All the Year Round from December 1860 to August 1861.
 In October 1861, Chapman and Hall published the novel in three volumes.